Iris-Shi1/DC2_Group23/README.md

 imports: pandas 2.2.2, jupyter 1.0.0, seaborn  0.13.2, matplotlib 3.8.4, shapely 2.0.4, geopandas 1.0.0a1, xgboost 2.0.3, scikit-learn 1.5.0, openpyxl 3.1.4, lightgbm 4.4.0, imblearn 0.0, statsmodels 0.14.2, tqdm 4.66.4, numpy 1.26.4, scipy 1.13.1, folium 0.16.0, dash 2.17.0, dash-bootstrap-components 1.6.0, dash-core-components 2.0.0, dash-html-components 2.0.0, dash-table 5.0.0
 DC2group23

-Before running the code, make sure the following files are added to the 'data' folder:
+Before running the code, make sure the following files are added to your 'data' folder:
 - all the data for crimes from 2010 to 2024.
-It is ok if it is in the form of folders separated by year and month All other datasets used have to be added to the folder 'project_data':
+It is ok if it is in the form of folders separated by year and month.
+You can access the data for download from the police.uk data repository via this link: https://data.police.uk/data/

-- all the PAS datasets, both granular and not - a total of 6 PAS datasets of which 5 have granular data
+- PAS granular data.
+Please download numerical PAS granular data ('PAS_Numerical_Data_borough_valid.csv' and 'PAS_Numerical_Data_673.csv') before runing the code.
+You can access the data for download via this link: https://drive.google.com/drive/folders/1MUJVoi3LJgRYNnWxUnECAuLPlaBMn0zm

 - London_Boroughs.gpkg - https://data.london.gov.uk/dataset/london_boroughs

 In project data there is an already existing dataset named 'Data' since that dataset has been manually made in Excel.